transloadit/php-sdk/Readme.md

 #### $Transloadit->createAssemblyForm($options = array());

-Creates a new transloadit assembly form including the hidden 'params' and 'signature' fields.
+Creates a new Transloadit assembly form including the hidden 'params' and 'signature' fields.
 A closing form tag is not included.

 `$options` is an array of `TransloaditRequest` properties to be used.